 Family Programs Hawai`i, a non-profit social service child welfare agency, was founded in 2004 with the merger of two highly-respected foster care organizations.
 We provide services to prevent children from entering foster care; support children and families involved in the foster care system; and assist youth transitioning out of care.
 Join us as we strengthen youth and families and build better futures for Hawai`i’s children.

-Seeking a front desk Administrative Assistant to serve as primary front desk administrative support, responsible for reception, facility and equipment maintenance, IT and clerical support to multiple staff including CEO, Operations Director, Program Director and Board.
-This is a grade 4, full time, benefited position.
+Seeking a front desk Receptionist in our headquarters office to serve as primary front desk administrator responsible for reception; facility and equipment maintenance; and clerical support to multiple staff and Board of Directors.
+This is a full time, regular, benefited position available immediately.

 Essential functions, including but not limited to:

-• Responsible for scheduling meetings, preparing agendas and minutes of meetings, and meeting preparation and clean up.
+• Schedules meetings, prepares agendas and minutes of meetings, and handles meeting preparation and clean up.

-• Writes concisely and effectively when drafting and editing correspondence, reports, and documents using professional and accurate spelling, grammar, punctuation, formatting and proofreading skills.
+• Writes concisely and effectively when drafting and editing correspondence and other documents, using accurate spelling, grammar, punctuation and format.

 • Develops and maintains electronic and physical files.

-• Provides clerical support to the Board of Directors, preps and plans meetings, events and other Board activities.
+• Provides clerical support to the Board of Directors; preps meetings, events and other Board activities.

 • Develops and updates written administrative procedures.

-• Responsible for processing mail, freight, and faxes in a timely manner.
+• Processes mail, freight, and faxes in a timely manner.

-• Responsible for monitoring, ordering and putting away supplies for the office and facility within budget guidelines.
+• Monitors, orders and puts away supplies for the office and facility within budget guidelines.

-• Masters and maintains office equipment, troubleshoots and resolves issues, and supports staff in using office machines and technology in the workplace.
+• Masters and maintains office equipment, troubleshoots and resolves issues, and supports staff in using office machines in the workplace.
+Programs telephone system.

-• Responsible for timely and accurate log of incoming checks and safeguarding agency assets, which may include cash and credit accounts.
+• Responsible for timely and accurate log of incoming checks and safely handling cash.

 • Performs other duties as assigned.